SciTools/iris/docs/iris/src/further_topics/metadata.rst

     >>> cube.metadata == metadata
     True

-As you might suspect, combining identical metadata returns metadata that is also identical.
+As you might expect, combining identical metadata returns metadata that is also identical.

 The ``combine`` method will always return **a new** metadata class instance,